barriosjorge/gmt_docs/src/release_notes/release_1/notes.rst

 - Implementation examples

+  - HDK components have been updated to provide visibility to data for the UI
   - Documentation for the HDK example has been updated to include UI components.

 - Documentation: Software Development

-  - New page ``UI Framework user guide``, with the user manual of UI Framework.
+  - New page ``UI Framework``, contains a user guide for UI Framework.
-  - New page ``Navigator Application user guide``, with the user manual for using the Navigator Application.
-  - New page ``Test Framework user guide``, with the user manual of the Test Framework.
+  - New page ``OCS Test Guidelines``, contains a user guide for the Test Framework.
   - Updated page ``HDK example``, with instructions on running the Engineering UI and building custom UI panels.